microsoft/azuredevopslabs/labs/vstsextend/azuredevopsprojectdotnet/readme.md

 ## Overview

-The **Azure DevOps Project** simplifies the setup of an entire continuous integration (CI) and continuous delivery (CD) pipeline to Azure with Azure DevOps.
+The **DevOps Starter Project** simplifies the setup of an entire continuous integration (CI) and continuous delivery (CD) pipeline to Azure with Azure DevOps.
 You can start with existing code or use one of the provided sample applications.
-Then you can quickly deploy that application to various Azure services such as Virtual Machines, App Service, Azure Kubernetes Services (AKS), Azure SQL Database, and Azure Service Fabric.
+Then you can quickly deploy that application to various Azure services such as Virtual Machines, App Service, Azure Kubernetes Services (AKS), Azure SQL Database and Azure Service Fabric.

 DevOps Projects does all the work for the initial configuration of a DevOps pipeline including everything from setting up the initial Git repository, configuring the CI/CD pipeline, creating an Application Insights resource for monitoring, and providing a single view of the entire solution with the creation of a DevOps Projects dashboard in the Azure portal.

 ## What's covered in this lab?

  In this lab, you will
-* Create an ASP.NET sample DevOps project using **Azure DevOps Project** feature in Azure
+* Create an ASP.NET sample DevOps project using **DevOps Starter** feature in Azure
-* Examine the CI/CD pipelines configured by **Azure DevOps Project**
+* Examine the CI/CD pipelines configured by **DevOps Starter**
 * Commit the code changes and execute CI/CD
 * Configure Azure Application Insights monitoring